dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Lander–Green algorithm is an algorithm, due to Eric Lander and Philip Green for computing the likelihood of observed genotype data given a pedigree
 1 KB (98 words) - 19:41, 2 September 2017

-Local search (optimization) (redirect from Local search (algorithms)) of local search algorithms are WalkSAT, the 2-opt algorithm for the Traveling Salesman Problem and the Metropolis–Hastings algorithm.
-Some problems where
-7 KB (944 words) - 23:48, 5 January 2019

 Schreier–Sims algorithm
 The Schreier–Sims algorithm is an algorithm in computational group theory named after mathematicians Otto Schreier and Charles Sims.
 Once performed, it
 7 KB (978 words) - 17:18, 9 April 2019